 I suppose that’s one reason for us to keep reading the Old Testament: God works in real life.
 “God is a Potter; he works in mud,” the Greek writer Nikos Kazantzakis entitled a chapter in one of his books.

 Two things commentators note about the stories of Jacob.
 First, he doesn’t recognize the presence of God until afterwards.
 “When Jacob awoke from his sleep, he exclaimed, ‘Truly, the LORD is in this spot, although I did not know it!’”
 That’s an interesting discovery we all can make.
-God is there and we don’t know he’s there.–except afterwards.
+God was there and we didn’t know he was there.–except afterwards.

 Second, the commentator for the New American Bible says this about the story of Jacob wrestling in the dark at the river edge with the unknown figure: “The point of the tale seems to be that the ever-striving, ever-grasping Jacob must eventually strive with God to attain full possession of the blessing.”

-God engages us and wrestles with us, whether we like it or not, and we will have scars to prove it.
+God engages us and wrestles with us, “ever striving, ever grasping”, whether we like it or not, and we will have scars to prove it.